apache/flink/docs/dev/event_timestamps_watermarks.md

-Prior to introducing the current abstraction of `WatermarkStrategy`, `TimestampAssigner`, and `WatermarkGenerator`, Flink used `AssignerWithPeriodicWatermarks` and `AssignerWithPeriodicWatermarks`.
+Prior to introducing the current abstraction of `WatermarkStrategy`, `TimestampAssigner`, and `WatermarkGenerator`, Flink used `AssignerWithPeriodicWatermarks` and `AssignerWithPunctuatedWatermarks`.
 You will still see them in the API but it is recommended to use the new interfaces because they offer a clearer separation of concerns and also unify periodic and punctuated styles of watermark generation.